officelifehq/officelife/docs/introduction.md

 Softwares that deal with PTOs are boring, complex and full of features.
 They try to cover all the possible use cases.
 They also promote gates, and permissions, and reflect the bad side of reality.
 I refuse to be part of this.
 I want to create a software that promotes how I envision companies should deal with employees and their rights.
 My approach is mainly based on how 37Signals has built Basecamp: focus on what's truly essential and forget the rest.

-This is my take on how we should handle PTOs, and this is what Homas allows employees to do:
+This is my take on how we should handle PTOs, and this is what Villagers allows employees to do:
 - An employee wants to take a break from work.
 - She checks her balance.
 If she has enough holidays in her bank, she logs a holiday.
 - Her manager and her team are informed that she wants to take a break.